Videos

 This work was published in Nat.
 Commun.
 8, 15255 (2017) link

-Once the 1D particle structures are formed, they behave like chains: they are flexible, meaning they can be bent into various shapes.
-However, much depends on the type of liquid used.
-In some experiments, we pulled chains out of molten paraffin wax.
-Shortly after being pulled, the bridges would solidify and the structure would become rigid.
-There's also an intermediate option: if we blend, for example, resin and alcohol, the resin hardens as the alcohol evaporates.
-The chain is then a lot less flexible but not completely rigid.
-The chains formed via our electric route remain stable even after the external field is turned off, held together by the sphere-sphere liquid bridges, which at the same time render them flexible enough to bend.
-This combination of properties makes it possible to subsequently deposit the formed chains into any targeted patterns via direct writing.
+Once formed, the 1D particle structures behave like flexible chains that can be bent into various shapes.
+However, their flexibility greatly depends on the type of liquid used.
+For instance, in certain experiments, chains were extracted from molten paraffin wax.
+These structures quickly solidified after extraction, becoming rigid.
+An intermediate option is achieved by blending substances like resin and alcohol; as the alcohol evaporates, the resin hardens, resulting in a chain that is less flexible but not entirely rigid.
+The chains formed through our electric method remain stable even after the external field is turned off.
+They are held together by sphere-sphere liquid bridges, which afford them sufficient flexibility to bend.
+This unique combination of properties allows for the subsequent deposition of the formed chains into targeted patterns through direct writing.

 This work was published in Nat.
 Commun.
 8, 15255 (2017) link

-We've all probably seen our mothers or grandmothers wear necklaces made of beads strung on a thread.
-The chains of microparticles fabricated and studied by our team look very similar, but they are much smaller in size.
-However, the most interesting thing is the physics behind this process.
-The formation of these regular structures is determined by a set of phenomena that are by no means trivial, and the role of the thread that holds together the individual beads is played by... a liquid.
-What is more, in a necklace, the thread goes through the beads, while our thread, in this case the liquid, actually covers the microparticles.
+We've all probably seen our mothers, or grandmothers, wear necklaces made of beads strung on a thread.
+The chains of microparticles fabricated and studied by our team look very similar, but they are much smaller.
+However, what's truly fascinating is the physics behind this process.
+The formation of these regular structures is determined by a set of phenomena that are far from trivial, with the role of the thread that holds together the individual beads played by a liquid.
+Interestingly, unlike a traditional necklace where the thread passes through the beads, in our case, the liquid 'thread' actually coats the microparticles.

 This work was published in Soft Matter 13, 4698–4708 (2017) link

 Capillary bridges can be used for fabricating new materials and structures.
-Here, we describe theoretically and validate experimentally the mechanism of formation of capillary bridges during a process in which a beaded chain is being pulled out from a liquid with a planar surface.
-There are two types of capillary bridges present in this system, namely the sphere-planar liquid surface bridge initially formed between the spherical bead leaving the liquid bath and the initially planar liquid surface, and the sphere-sphere capillary bridge formed between neighbouring beads in the part of the chain above the liquid surface.
-During the process of pulling the chain out of the liquid, the sphere-planar liquid surface bridge transforms into the sphere-sphere bridge.
-We show that this transition can be either continuous or discontinuous.
-The transition is continuous when the diameter of the spherical beads is larger than the capillary length.
+We theoretically describe and experimentally validate the mechanism of formation of capillary bridges during the process of extracting a beaded chain from a liquid with a planar surface.
+There are two types of capillary bridges present in this system.
+The first is the sphere-planar liquid surface bridge, initially formed between the spherical bead exiting the liquid bath and the planar liquid surface.
+The second is the sphere-sphere capillary bridge, formed between adjacent beads in the part of the chain above the liquid surface.
+As the chain is pulled out of the liquid, the sphere-planar liquid surface bridge transforms into the sphere-sphere bridge.
+We show that this bridge transition can be either continuous or discontinuous, depending on the size of the beads.
+Specifically, the transition is continuous when the diameter of the spherical beads is larger than the capillary length.

 This work was published in Soft Matter 13, 4698–4708 (2017) link